At a glance

 About: Inflammatory bowel disease (IBD) is a group of disorders caused by the infiltration of inflammatory cells into the mucosa of the gastrointestinal tract.

-Causes: The exact cause hasn’t been determined but some theories include parasites, genetic predisposition, certain gut bacteria, allergy or intolerance which causes the formation of antibodies which attack the mucosa.
+Causes: The exact cause is not understood, but some theories include parasites, genetic predisposition, certain gut bacteria, allergy or intolerance which leads to the formation of antibodies which attack the mucosa.

 Symptoms: Diarrhea, vomiting, lethargy, weight loss and anorexia (loss of appetite).

-Treatment: IBD is treated with dietary modifications, corticosteroids or other drugs to suppress the immune system and in some cases, antibiotics will be prescribed.
+Treatment: Dietary modifications, corticosteroids or other drugs to suppress the immune system and in some cases, antibiotics.

 Inflammatory bowel disease is a group of disorders caused by the infiltration of inflammatory cells (white blood cells) in the mucosa of the gastrointestinal tract.
 It can affect both the upper and lower intestinal tract.

-Granulomatous (Regional) Enteritis – Macrophages are found in the lower small intestine and colon.
+- Granulomatous (Regional) enteritis – Macrophages in the lower small intestine and colon.

-It is the leading cause of chronic vomiting and diarrhea in cats.
-It can affect cats of any age although is seen more frequently in middle-aged to older cats.
+IBD is the leading cause of chronic vomiting and diarrhea in cats.
+It can affect cats of any age although it occurs more often in middle-aged to older cats.
 Persistent inflammation results in fibrosis (formation of scar-like fibrous tissue), poor digestion and absorption may also result.

-The cause of IBD is still unknown although evidence suggests that it could be the result of certain bacteria, dietary allergy or intolerance, genetic influence and parasites causing cats to produce antibodies that attack their own digestive tract.
+The cause of IBD is still unknown although evidence suggests that it could be the result of certain bacteria, dietary allergy or intolerance, genetic influence and parasites causing cats to produce antibodies that attack the digestive tract.

-Increasing attention is being focused towards the role of gut microflora (gut microbiome) which are a group of micro-organisms that live in the gut and has many roles such as inhibiting pathogens, metabolic function, assisting the immune system, regulating the production of antibodies.
+There is increased attention towards the role of gut microflora (gut microbiome).
+These are a group of micro-organisms that live in the gut and has many roles such as inhibiting pathogens, metabolic function, assisting the immune system, regulating the production of antibodies.

-A number of diseases including digestive disorders are being linked to gut micribiome due to an inappropriate immune response, an overgrowth of certain bacteria or reduced diversity of gut micribiome.
-While still in its infancy, this area of medicine is one which many researchers believe shows great promise for a number of medical conditions.
+Several diseases which include digestive disorders are now being linked to gut microbiome due to an inappropriate immune response, an overgrowth of certain bacteria or reduced diversity of gut microbiome.
+While still in its infancy, this area of medicine is one which many researchers believe shows great promise for several medical conditions.

 Clinical signs vary depending on the region affected and may include:

-FIV and FeLV tests may suggest if a secondary disease is present.
+- FIV and FeLV tests: To determine a secondary disease is present.

-X-Rays/Ultrasound don’t help diagnose IBD but are useful to rule out other medical conditions such as cancer.
+- X-rays/ultrasound: These imaging techniques don’t help diagnose IBD but are useful to rule out other medical conditions such as cancer.
 Ultrasound may see evidence of a thickening of the intestinal wall.

-The only definitive way to diagnose IBD is via biopsy/histopathology of the intestinal tract.
-Increased numbers of plasma cells, lymphocytes, eosinophils, and neutrophils are seen in the intestinal wall.
+- Biopsy/histopathology: The only definitive way to diagnose IBD.
+Increased numbers of plasma cells, lymphocytes, eosinophils, and neutrophils are present in the intestinal wall.
 The types of cells present will provide a diagnosis of which type of IBD the cat has.

 As pancreatitis can run concurrently with IBD, your veterinarian may also wish to run one (or more) of the following tests;

-fTLI (feline Trypsin-Like Immunoreactivity) – This test measures the concentrations of trypsin-like proteins in serum.
+- fTLI (feline Trypsin-Like Immunoreactivity): This test measures the concentrations of trypsin-like proteins in blood serum.

-fPLI (feline Pancreatic Lipase Immunoreactivity) – This test measures feline pancreatic lipase (an enzyme secreted by the pancreas which breaks down fat) immunoreactivity in serum.
+- fPLI (feline Pancreatic Lipase Immunoreactivity): A measure of feline pancreatic lipase (an enzyme secreted by the pancreas which breaks down fat) immunoreactivity in serum.

 The goal of treatment is to identify and treat the cause, where possible as well as manage symptoms.
 Treatment requires a multimodal approach, which may include the following:

-Other immunosuppressive drugs which may be useful in some cases of IBD.
-Azathioprine is one such drug but there can be side effects, it is therefore only used in refractive (unresponsive to diet and corticosteroids) IBD.
+- Other immunosuppressive drugs: Azathioprine (brand name Imuran) is an immunosuppressive drug which can be used in combination with corticosteroids.
+There can be side effects, it is therefore only used as third-line therapy in refractive (unresponsive to diet and corticosteroids alone) IBD.
 Cats on this drug should have a CBC every week for the first month and every 2-3 weeks while the cat is on the drug.

 Fecal microbiota transplant (FMT):

-This treatment is still very new and not readily available yet, but interest in this therapy is growing.
+Fecal transplants are still very new and not readily available yet, but interest in this therapy is growing.
 It shows great promise for helping cats with digestive issues such as inflammatory bowel disease.
 A healthy donor with a healthy and diverse microbiome provides a stool sample.
-This is introduced to the host cat in a number of ways including colonoscopy, endoscopy, enema or in pill form to restore a diverse microbiome.
+This is introduced to the host cat in several ways such as colonoscopy, endoscopy, enema or pill to restore a diverse microbiome.